(Frequently Asked Questions)

 Is it okay for a child request the same cabin/tent as their friend?

 We love friends that come to camp together; it’s a great way to spend time with old friends, and an even better way to help make new ones.
 We try to grant requests, but cannot make any guarantees due to cabin capacity and staff to camper ratios.
-When you create your account with CampMinder, you will have the opportunity to request cabin mates for your child.
+For lodge camps, your will be able to request bunkmates through your Parent Portal

 Can I bring mail for my camper?